ainagari/scalar_adjs/README.md

 #### Making Ranking Predictions

 Once representations have been extracted, to generate predictions for the experiments in our first paper (Garí Soler & Apidianaki, 2020), you can run the following command.
 By default predictions are made using `ukwac` sentences and are written to a new `predictions/` directory.
 Unless otherwise specified, the script will generate predictions for all methods in the paper (baselines & diffvecs).
-See the options available in the script for more details, and the specificities of the FREQ baseline and the static methods just below.
+See the options available inside the script for more details.
+The specificities of the FREQ baseline and the static methods are described below.

-`python predict_puntacana.py`

-For the predictions in our 2021 paper, you can run the following script.
-The differences with the experiments above mainly consist in additioOnce representations have been extracted, to generate predictions for the experiments in our first paper (Garí Soler & Apidianaki, 2020), you can run the following command.
-By default predictions are made using `ukwac` sentences and are written to a new `predictions/` directory.
-Unless otherwise specified, the script will generate predictions for all methods in the paper (baselines & diffvecs).
-See the options available in the script for more details, and the specificities of the FREQ baseline and the static methods just below.

 `python predict_puntacana.py`